dfki-ric/hand_embodiment/README.md

 ### Optional Dependency

 The library [mocap](https://git.hb.dfki.de/dfki-interaction/mocap) is only available for members of the DFKI RIC.
-It is used to load motion capture data.
+It is used to load motion capture data in some cases.

 ### Data